Huwag Kang Lalabas

 Huwag Kang Lalabas (lit.
 'Don't Go Out') is a 2021 Philippine horror anthology film directed by Adolfo Alix Jr. under Obra Cinema and Cineko Productions.

 Synopsis

 Kumbento

-"Kumbento" revolves around nuns in a convent.
+"Kumbento" revolves around nuns in a haunted convent during World War II.

 Bahay

-Uncircumcised boys are killed by a monster at night by the river under mysterious circumstances.
+In 1974, uncircumcised boys are killed by a monster at night by the river under mysterious circumstances.
 A mother (Aiko Melendez) is anxious about getting her teenaged son (Joaquin Domagoso) circumcised through a traditional ritual conducted in a riverbank which could save him from death.

 Hotel

 A returning Overseas Filipino Worker (Kim Chiu) from Japan returns to the Philippines amidst the COVID-19 pandemic, bringing home with her a memento.
-She had to stay in a hotel in Baguio due to mandatory quarantine protocols.
-There, she met an old man who warns her about the facility she and other returning migrant workers are staying.
-Few days into the quarantine, some of them tested positive for COVID-19 and had to undergo isolation.
+She stays in a hotel in Baguio due to mandatory quarantine protocols.
+There, she meets an old man who warns her about the facility she and other returning migrant workers are staying.
+A few days into the quarantine, some of them test positive for COVID-19 and undergo isolation.